slicknode/starter-nextjs-blog/README.md

 ## Run Production Server

-If you need server-side rendering (for example for automatic rebuild of pages), first create a build and then start the server:
+If you need server-side rendering instead of static site export (for example for automatic rebuild of pages), first create a build and then start the server:

     yarn build